shanilerosh/ocean-sea-food-mobile-app-and-admin/README.md

 # Tech/framework used

-- React
+- React Native
-- React Router
+- React Navigator
 - Formik
 - Yup
-- Bootstrap
+- Native Base

 🚀 🚀 Build Instructions / How to start the project